 How can I tell if the article is peer reviewed?
 Good question!

 GALILEO can be accessed through the SCTC Library webpage.
 Type in your keywords or topic in the search box and press select.
-After you press select, the GALILEO search page appears listing articles titles pertaining to your topic.
-The 'Limit To' options appear on the left Scholarly - (Peer Reviewed) Journals.
+After you press select, the results page appears listing articles titles pertaining to your topic.
+The Filter options appear at the top of the page, under the search bar.
+Select- Peer Reviewed

 Peer reviewed article features vary according to discipline and type of study that was conducted.
 Here is list of common features included on peer reviewed articles published in academic journals.